-For more information about OSLEP, see page 48 of this catalog, the director of the University Honors Program, or oslep.org.
+For more information about OSLEP, refer to that section of this catalog, the director of the University Honors Program, or oslep.org.

 4601-3 Special Topics

 Small groups of college and university students selected from across the state study with distinguished visiting scholars in an intensive four-day seminar focusing on a special topic.
 Application and acceptance to the program required.